Deniable Encryption in a Quantum World: Introduction

 Here, we study the notion of \emph{deniable encryption} in this setting.
 Deniable encryption was introduced by Canetti et al. \cite{canetti1997deniable}.
 In a deniable encryption scheme, honest parties are able to generate a ``fake'' secret key (in the case of \emph{receiver} deniability) and ``fake'' randomness (in the case of \emph{sender} deniability) to claim that the public communication is consistent with any plaintext of their choice.
 This allows them to preserve the privacy of the true plaintext even if an adversary coerces them after-the-fact into disclosing their private information.

-We restrict our attention to non-interactive public-key schemes, and we focus on \emph{sender-deniable} encryption, namely the setting in which we only protect the sender against coercion by an attacker.
+Here, we restrict our attention to non-interactive public-key schemes, and we focus on \emph{sender-deniable} encryption, namely the setting in which we only protect the sender against coercion by an attacker.
 A bit more formally, a public-key encryption scheme is sender-deniable if there exists a ``faking'' algorithm that takes as input a pair of messages $m_0, m_1$, an encryption $c = \textsf{Enc}(m_0, r)$, and the randomness $r$ used in the encryption, and outputs some ``fake'' randomness $r'$, which should look consistent with a genuine encryption of $m_1$.
 More precisely, the view of an attacker who receives $m_1$, $c$, and the fake randomness $r'$, should be computationally indistinguishable from the view of an attacker who receives $m_1$, along with a genuine encryption of $m_1$, and the true randomness used.

-In their original paper \cite{canetti1997deniable}, Canetti et al. gave a construction of a deniable encryption scheme where the real and fake views are computationally indistinguishable up to inverse polynomial distinguishing advantage - we will call the distinguishing advantage the ``faking probability''.
+In their original paper \cite{canetti1997deniable}, Canetti et al.\ gave a construction of a deniable encryption scheme where the real and fake views are computationally indistinguishable up to inverse polynomial distinguishing advantage - we will call the distinguishing advantage the ``faking probability''.
 More generally, they show that the size of the ciphertext grows with the inverse of the faking probability.
+In a breakthrough work \cite{sahai2014use}, Sahai and Waters gave the first construction with negligible faking probability and compact (i.e polynomial-size) ciphertexts under the assumption that secure indistinguishability obfuscation ($\iO$) exists.
+A more recent work \cite{agrawal2021deniable}, achieves deniable encryption with compact ciphertexts and negligible faking probability based on polynomial-time hardness of LWE, albeit the running time of the encryption algorithm is non-polynomial.